ridefelyx/eda-kafka/README.md

 - lots of tutorials and online materials for different problems that might occur
 - several go libraries with good documentation and regular maintenance
 - automatic topic creation can be enabled or disabled
+- support avro schema

 ## Cons
 - message ordering within partitions only
+- extensive features and available materials can be overwhelming for beginners (distinguishing what is important and what isn't)